When we talk about the eucalyptus plant, we get an image of the tall, slender plant that usually rises above 60 to 80 feet.

 Silver dollar eucalyptus is an excellent indoor houseplant as it provides attractive indoor greenery.
 The eucalyptus leaves have a very high smell.
-You can dry it and put in the bowl, and it will refresh the home with a fragrance.
+You can dry it and put it in the bowl, and it will refresh the home with a fragrance.

-The leaves of silver dollar eucalyptus are green with a light dusty silvery appearance that looks like a silver.
+The leaves of silver dollar eucalyptus are green with a light dusty silvery appearance that looks like silver.
 These leaves contain an essential oil that is highly aromatic and releases fragrance even when dried off.

 Silver dollar eucalyptus won’t grow very big and is perfect for indoor houseplants.
-You should prune using a pruning shears while growing to make it healthy and have more leaves and stems.
+You should prune using a pruning shear while growing to make it healthy and have more leaves and stems.
 You can use trimmed stems and branches to create various types of floral arrangements.